Curating vs Creating Learning Experiences

-Think about the platforms you use to track your shopping preferences or apps that you use to find new movies, television shows or music that meets your personal tastes.
-Technology has become quite adept at offering us suggestions based on a thoughtful analysis of our previous consumption of all these things.
-This is technology curating everything from streaming service content to new product information, to improve our lives.
+Which platforms do you use to track your shopping preferences?
+Which apps help you find new movies, television shows or music that meets your personal tastes?
+This is technology at work.
+These tools curate everything from streaming service content to new product information, to improve our lives.

 High demand for just-in-time learning